 Family Dentistry in Bethesda, MD

 Dr. Khanna provides experienced general dentistry for all ages.
 She is happy to see patients of all ages in our Bethesda, MD dentist office.
 She leads a group of compassionate dental professionals who are equipped to provide exceptional dentistry to patients at all stages of their dental health journey.
 If you are looking for a dentist in Bethesda for you and your family, we hope you will consider visiting our office.
-Below are answers to frequently asked questions about our family dentistry services:

 Can I schedule close appointment times for my whole family?